The Daily Management System

 - Role of performance management and metrics in linking organizational goals to strategic deployment

-- build organizational capability at all levels of the organization using Gemba walks, servant leadership, leader standard work, leaders as coaches, etc.
+- • How leaders in a company-wide cultural / behavioral transformation support DMS, build organizational capability at all levels of the organization using Gemba walks, servant leadership, leader standard work, leaders as coaches, etc.

 - Interactive presentation and Q&A on Daily Management and its structure